microsoft/vscode-docs/docs/nodejs/nodejs-debugging.md

 If the debug session is in "launch" mode, pressing **Stop** does the following:

-1. When pressing **Stop** for the first time, the debuggee is requested to shutdown gracefully by sending a `SIGINT` signal.
+1. When pressing **Stop** for the first time, the debuggee is requested to shut down gracefully by sending a `SIGINT` signal.
 The debuggee is free to intercept this signal and clean up anything as necessary and then shut down.
 If there are no breakpoints (or problems) in that shutdown code, the debuggee and the debug session will terminate.

 2. However if the debugger hits a breakpoint in the shutdown code or if the debuggee does not terminate properly by itself, then the debug session will not end.
 In this case, pressing **Stop** again will force terminate the debuggee and its child processes (`SIGKILL`).